sarathlal/sarathlal.github.io/_posts/2024-06-16-hide-woocommerce-gallery-images-from-non-logged-in-users.md

 ---
 layout: post
 title:  How to Hide WooCommerce Gallery Images from Non-Logged-In Users
-meta-description: Learn how to hide WooCommerce gallery images from non-logged-in users on the single product page with this simple code snippet.
+description: Learn how to hide WooCommerce gallery images from non-logged-in users on the single product page with this simple code snippet.
 Enhance your store's privacy and exclusivity.
 tags:
   - WordPress
   - WooCommerce